 Top tips for decorating a Christmas cake

-And if perfection is what you're looking for, you could also use an adjustable cake leveler, which allows you to trim off any raised lumps and bumps that your cake grew in the oven, for the perfect base for your Christmas decorating creations.
+- Use cake decorating tools to help you out – a cake decorating turntable and icing smoother are the perfect utensils to help achieve a perfectly polished look with your icing.
+An adjustable cake leveller allows you to trim off any raised lumps and bumps that the cake grew in the oven, for the perfect base for your Christmas decorating creations.

 - Help fondant icing decorations stick to your fondant-based cake by dusting them with a little water.
 This will activate the sugars in the icing and help them to stay stuck.
 Or use a spot of frosting or buttercream to 'cement' them in place – be careful not to use too much or it might escape and be visible underneath.

 Lara Kilner is a writer and editor with two decades of experience in national newspapers, magazines, and websites.
 She writes about food, lifestyle, travel, health and wellness, and entertainment, and regularly interviews celebrities and people with interesting life stories and experiences.
 Her foodie content has included interviews with Jamie Oliver, Rick Stein, Queer Eye’s food expert Antoni Porowski, the Hairy Bikers, Hugh Fearnley Whittingstall, Raymond Blanc, Andi Oliver, Paul Hollywood, Prue Leith, and Nadiya Hussain.

 Love is Blind season 4 filming location: Where was the Netflix dating show filmed?

 Find out where Love is Blind season 4 was filmed, as a new batch of singles take on Netflix's popular dating show.